FabioPBrigagao/celestial-dodge-unity/README.md

   <img src="https://github.com/FabioPBrigagao/celestial-dodge-unity/blob/master/Screenshots%20and%20Gifs/title_README.png">
 </p>

-## Unity Version
+## Play the Game

-This repository is a Unity project folder that contains a playable game.
-The project was developed using Unity 2019.4.4f1
+Access the following link to play the game on your browser: https://fabiopbrigagao.github.io/celestial-dodge-unity/

 ## Getting Started

-This is a Unity project folder, so the game will run under the Unity editor unless a build of the project is created.
+This repository is a Unity project folder that contains a playable game.
+To access the game locally, conduct the following steps:

 - Use Unity to open the local clone of this repository